askscience/Walls/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3 License.
 See individual component LICENSE files for specific details.

 ## 🤝 Contributing